 I also want to hear from members, chapters, specialty groups, and sections about what can be done differently at the annual meeting.
 I have already received some very valuable suggestions.
-For example, an exciting idea received from the editorial staff of the Journal is to have the Program Committee select best papers to receive recognition during the annual meeting and also be invited to submit the papers for Journal publication.
+For example, an exciting idea received from the editorial staff of the Journal is to have the Program Committee select best papers to receive recognition during the annual meeting.
+Authors of the papers could be recognized in the annual meeting and also be invited to submit the papers for Journal publication.
 I have also received a suggestion from the Council that, given the Seattle location, we should consider a special solicitation of papers addressing risk communication with diverse communities, especially in the context of land use.